[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 How to get your subject to smile naturally

-This is because people who are not used to smiling often have a hard time doing so even when told to "smile!"
+This is because people who aren't used to smiling"smile!"often can't do it well even when told to

 Here are some examples of ways to indirectly get your subject to smile